The cult of Elvis is alive and well in the Deep South

 Sun Studio Memphis - Alamy Stock Photo

-From Shreveport-Bossier, I crossed into Mississippi and headed for Elvis’s birthplace, working-class Tupelo.
-Crossing an old railway track into town, I found the hardware store where Elvis got his first guitar for his 11th birthday (the story goes that he wanted a hunting rifle, but his mother, Gladys, urged him to try out an acoustic guitar instead), then down the road to the two-room, wooden-framed house where Elvis was born, built by his father, Vernon, in 1935.
+Crossing an old railway track cutting through the heart of Tupelo town, it feels fitting to enter the hardware store where Elvis got his first guitar for his 11th birthday (the story goes that he wanted a hunting rifle, but his mother, Gladys, urged him to try out an acoustic guitar instead), then down the road to the two-room, wooden-framed house where Elvis was born, built by his father, Vernon, in 1935.
 It sits next to Elvis’s childhood church, where he was first exposed to the Southern gospel music that so greatly influenced his sound.

 Take a sneak peek inside Graceland Mansion